dustpg/SimpAX/README.md

   Simple API for XML(SAX)

-  under public domain, add SimpAX.h/cpp to you project
+  under public domain, add SimpAX.h/cpp to your project